azaharafernandezguizan/myPlannedTasks/index.md

 2. Document the project and share it.

+3. Read the Aurelia´s book.

 ## October 2018

-1. Do some courses on Udemy.
+1. Prepare my talk in JsCanDay2018.

-2. Prepare my talk in JsCanDay2018.
+2. Prepare my talk in CommitConf.

 ## November 2018